cwx-worst-one/EAT/README.md

 <!-- omit in toc -->
 ## Citation
-If you find our EAT code and paper useful, please cite the following paper:
+If you find our EAT codes and models useful, please cite the following paper:
 ```
 @article{chen2024eat,
   title={EAT: Self-Supervised Pre-Training with Efficient Audio Transformer},